Ellis Genge: Leicester Tigers (2016-2022)

 Genge became a regular for Leicester in the 2016–17 season playing a club-leading 31 matches in the season.
 It was during this campaign he started for the side that defeated Exeter Chiefs in the final of the 2016–17 Anglo-Welsh Cup.
 The season ended with him named the club's young player of the year and winning the Premiership Discovery of the Season Award.
-At the end of the season with Joe Marler and Mako Vunipola selected for the 2017 British & Irish Lions tour to New Zealand, Genge made his first start for England on their tour of Argentina.

 On 2 December 2017 Genge suffered a shoulder injury in a league match against Wasps.
 After four months injured he returned to the starting line up on 7 April 2018 against Bath in a match at Twickenham.

+For Leicester, Genge scored a try against Ulster in the semi-final of the 2021 EPCR Challenge Cup as Leicester came back from an 11-point half-time deficit to win.
+He then started in the final as they finished runners up to Montpellier by a single point.